heroicrelics.org

 Stennis Space Center

-Here is the Google Maps coverage of the rest stop.
-The Lunar Module mockup is north of the building, in the teardrop-shaped break in the trees (look for the shadow).
+Prior to Stennis closing its on-site Visitor Center on February 15, 2012, one visited Stennis by exiting the freeway and catching a shuttle bus from a nearby freeway rest stop (Google Maps link to the rest stop.
+The Lunar Module mockup is north of the building, in a break in the trees (look for the shadow).

-Here's the Google Maps shot of the Visitor Center (bounded by Saturn Dr. and Columbia Dr. on the north and south and Balch Blvd on the east) shows the rocket garden on the east (with the F-1 pavilion in the center of what almost looks like a baseball diamond) and their SRB casing to the north, parallel to and just south of Saturn Dr. There's a large shadow being cast by the observation tower in front of the Visitor Center.
+Google Maps link to the former Visitor Center (bounded by Saturn Dr. and Columbia Dr. on the north and south and Balch Blvd on the east).
+The rocket park is on the east (with the "hut" formerly housing the F-1 engine at the center of what looks like a baseball diamond) and the SRB casing to the north, parallel to and just south of Saturn Dr. There's a large shadow being cast by the observation tower in front of the Visitor Center.

 Finally, there's an elaborate canal system leading to the test stands.